Created on: January 13, 2026

 Photography: Sernatur

 From Valparaíso, the Silver Whisper cruise crosses the Pacific towards French Polynesia, with two key stops in Chile.
-In Robinson Crusoe, in the Juan Fernández archipelago, time on land allows you to observe unique fauna and go snorkeling or diving in waters with great visibility.
+In Robinson Crusoe, in the Juan Fernández archipelago, time ashore allows for observing unique wildlife and snorkeling or diving in highly visible waters.

 Then, in Rapa Nui, enjoy nearly a day and a half on one of the most remote inhabited islands in the world.
 You can visit emblematic sites such as Rano Raraku, enjoy traditional dance performances, and see the enigmatic moais.
 Finally, nothing beats relaxing on Anakena beach before continuing to Bora Bora and Moorea.